ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 peer).

-If you are ambitious and want to install the chaincode on that fourth peer, try the useful Docker commands I have shown you from PuTTY session 2 to see that the chaincode's Docker image and Docker container are created when you invoke a transaction on that fourth peer.
+If you are ambitious and want to install the chaincode on that fourth peer, try the useful Docker commands I have shown you from Terminal Session 2 to see that the chaincode's Docker image and Docker container are created when you invoke a transaction on that fourth peer.